Chart Color Schemes

 Recent residential development output has been above average within Hamilton when compared nationally

-Looking ahead, Hamilton is expected to grow by 679 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Looking ahead, Hamilton is expected to grow by approximately 710 residents through to 2041 based on the latest AreaSearch quarterly estimate.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development